iq-motion-control/iq-module-communication-doc/docs/modules/vertiq_23xx_family.rst

 Please note that in order to configure your module through the IQ Control Center, to communicate with your module with any of our APIs, or to complete any firmware updates you must connect communication wires as each of these uses IQUART communication.

-Adding the communication wires to our module results in the following
+Adding the communication wires to your module results in the following

 .. figure:: ../_static/module_pictures/23xx/23xx_comms_soldered.png
-    :width: 500
+    :width: 250
     :alt: 23-XX Communication Connections Soldered

     23-XX Communication Connections Soldered